 Wellness Complete Health Natural Dry Senior Dog Food

 Your pooch’s ability to maintain a proper water balance decreases as she gets older.
-Dogs love the sound of canned, wet food being opened.
-And you’ll love the fact that it adds needed moisture to their diet.
+You’ll love the fact that wet dog food adds all important moisture to their diet.

 BLUE Wilderness High Protein Grain-Free Senior